-Suzanne delivers and facilitates teachings within a variety of avenues: public classes, conferences, seminars, workshops, retreats, progressive immersions, teacher trainings, therapeutic sessions, private classes, interviews, online classes through YOGO.TV and has published in various medical journals.
-Suzanne was selected in Toronto's Sweat Equity Magazine in 2012 as a primary leader in community development within yoga.
+Suzanne delivers and facilitates teachings within a variety of avenues: public classes, international conferences, seminars, workshops, retreats, progressive immersions, teacher trainings, therapeutic sessions, interviews, online classes through YOGO.TV and has published in various medical journals.
+Suzanne was selected in Toronto's Sweat Equity Magazine in 2012 as a primary leader within Canada's yoga community.

 Suzanne was born into a family of devotion and has led a life of ritual and sadhana practices ever since she was a young girl.
-Suzanne stepped into her yogic journey as a way to deepen her training as a marathon runner and triathlete.
-She traveled to southeast Asia in 1999 and participated in a teacher training in Thailand before exploring Cambodia, Vietnam and Loas where she participated in Vipassana retreats.
-She completed certifications in Thai Massage and Reiki.
-Her studies in graduate school slowly led her into researching complementary and alternative medicine and psychospiritual approaches within mental health.
+Suzanne stepped into her yogic journey as a way to deepen her training as a marathon runner and triathlete, and to heal a broken heart.
+She traveled to southeast Asia in 1998 and participated in a teacher training in Thailand before exploring Cambodia, Vietnam and Loas where she participated in Vipassana retreats.
+She completed certifications in Massage and Reiki.
+Her studies in graduate school slowly led her into researching complementary and alternative medicine and approaches within mental health.
 During this time she was incredibly fortunate to study in an intimate setting with Anodea Judith and Sufi teacher Kabir Helminski.
 Suzanne's tours of India led her to various ashrams and intensive studies with the Iyengar and Sivananda lineages.
-Her travels to Nepal led her to Tibetan Buddhist teacher Thrangu Rinpoche, and she has studied in his monastries throughout North America, India and Nepal.
+Her travels to Nepal led her to Tibetan Buddhist teacher Thrangu Rinpoche, and she has studied in his monasteries throughout North America, India and Nepal.
 Suzanne is deeply honoured to have studied with His Holiness the Dalai Lama and His Holiness the 17th Karmapa while in Dharamsala, India.
 After doctoral studies Suzanne received federal funding from Canadian Institute of Health Research (CIHR) as Principal Investigator to examine the impact of yoga therapy on breast cancer survivors.
 Out of her research and practical experience with clients, Suzanne created the SARA Foundation.

-Suzanne has orientated many of her studies of yoga philosophy within Tantra and her most influential teachers in this arena currently are Paul Muller-Ortega and Dr. Douglas Brooks.
-She offers full pranams to her following teachers: herhusband & children, her parents, her siblings, Annie Carpenter, Lisa Walford, John Friend, Noah Maze, Louie Ettling, Anodea Judith, Pema Chodran, Thrangu Rinpoche, Nikki Hainstock (a Qu'ero lineage Shamanic teacher) and Kabir Helminski.
-Suzanne holds an immense amount of gratitude for Kenny Graham and Sianna Sherman for assiting their Anusara 200 Hour Teacher Training in 2011.
+Suzanne has orientated many of her studies of yoga philosophy within Tantra and her most influential teachers in this arena currently are Sally Kempton, Paul Muller-Ortega and Dr. Douglas Brooks.
+She offers full pranams to all of her teachers, including her parents, siblings, students, kindred friendships, personal practices and the friction that life often presents.
 Suzanne continues to feed and share her curiosity in life by studying with several highly esteemed scholars and teachers.
 She continues to draw from all these sources in her own teachings.

-Suzanne's heart is primarily captured, mesmerized and nourished by her husband, two children & malamute husky living in Vancouver, BC.
+Suzanne's heart is captured, mesmerized and nourished by her husband, three children, malamute husky and her gracious yoga community in Vancouver, BC.

-In addition to yoga and community, Suzanne dives into motherhood, veganism, raw food, juicing, guitar, harmonium, painting, dancing, ancestry, biomechanics, therapeutics, telemark skiing, and playing hard with her children and Mother Earth.
+In addition to yoga and community, Suzanne dives into motherhood, veganism, juicing, guitar, harmonium, painting, dancing, ancestry, biomechanics, therapeutics, telemark skiing, and playing hard with her children and Mother Earth.

 May our inner radiance light the way to recognizing the contributions & beauty that other human beings provide to this planet

 OM TARE TU TARE TURE SVAHA